Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-ampli.md

 ### Track

 To track an event, call the event's corresponding function.
-Every event in your tracking plan gets its own function in the Ampli SDK.
+Every event in your tracking plan gets its own function in the Ampli Wrapper.
 The call is structured like this:

 === "TypeScript"

     ```js
-    ampli.eventName(properties: EventNameProperties, options: EventOptions, extra: MiddlewareExtra)
+    ampli.eventName(properties: EventNameProperties, options: EventOptions)
     ```

 === "JavaScript"

     ```js
-    ampli.eventName(properties: EventNameProperties, options: EventOptions, extra: MiddlewareExtra)
+    ampli.eventName(properties: EventNameProperties, options: EventOptions)
     ```

 The `properties` argument passes event properties.

-The `options` argument allows you to pass [Amplitude fields](https://developers.amplitude.com/docs/http-api-v2#properties-1), like `price`, `quanity` and `revenue`.
+The `options` argument allows you to pass to pass [Amplitude fields](https://developers.amplitude.com/docs/http-api-v2#properties-1), like `price`, `quanity` and `revenue`.

-The `extra` argument lets you pass data to middleware.

 For example, in the code snippet below, your tracking plan contains an event called `songPlayed`.
 The event is defined with two required properties: `songId` and `songFavorited`.
  The property type for `songId` is string, and `songFavorited` is a boolean.

 The event has an Amplitude field defined: `deviceId`.
-Learn more about Amplitude fields [here](https://developers.amplitude.com/docs/http-api-v2#properties-1).
+Learn more about Amplitude fields [here](https://www.docs.developers.amplitude.com/analytics/apis/http-v2-api/#keys-for-the-event-argument).
- The event has one MiddlewareExtra defined: `myMiddleware`.
-Learn more about [Middleware](#middleware).

 === "TypeScript"

     ```js
-    ampli.songPlayed( {
+    ampli.songPlayed({
       songId: 'songId', // string,
       songFavorited: true, // boolean
     }, {
       deviceId: 'a-device-id',
-    }, {
-      myMiddleware: { myMiddlewareProp: "value to send to middleware" }
     });
     ```

 === "JavaScript"

     ```js
-    ampli.songPlayed( {
+    ampli.songPlayed({
       songId: 'songId', // string,
       songFavorited: true, // boolean
     }, {
       deviceId: 'a-device-id',
-    }, {
-      myMiddleware: { myMiddlewareProp: "value to send to middleware" }
     });
     ```